eshinesimida/MMGINCDA/README.md

 # Model

-    ## Main.py: This file contains the main function.
-The paramaters of LGCDA are also adjusted in this file.
-    models.py: This file contains model building.
+    MMGINCDA.py: This file contains the main function.
+The paramaters of MMGINCDA are also adjusted in this file. models.py: This file contains model building.
     preprocessing.py: This file contains data reading.
     similarty_calculated.py: This file records the detail of computing Gaussian similarities and cosine similarities.